BITFORCE-IT/WildFlyApp/README.md

 - \-\-name

     defines a custom name for the container instance.
-Better to identify then the auto generated one
+    A container is easer to identify by a custom name then by the auto generated one from Docker.

 - \-\-rm

-    tells docker to remove this container after it stops.
-Keep the cache clean.
+    tells docker to remove this container after it stops to keep the cache clean.

 - \-e

-    defines an environement variable, this parameter needs to be followed by case sensitive property name and value, seperated by equals sign.
+    defines an environment variable.
+This parameter needs to be followed by case sensitive property name and value, seperated by equals sign.

 - \-p

-    defines the network NAT rules for binding docker host ports to container ports.
+    defines the network NAT rules for binding Docker host ports to container ports.

 - \-v

-    maps a local directory to the provied volume mount of the container.
+    maps a local directory to the provided volume mount of the container.

 ## Links and References
-Following a list of Webpages off all used software and knowledge resources we used to build this example.
+Following a list of Webpages of all used software and knowledge resources we used to build this example.

 [Wildfly application server](http://wildfly.org/)